hyperledger/besu-docs/docs/private-networks/tutorials/contracts/index.md

 description: deploying smart contracts
 ---

-# Deploying smart contracts to an Ethereum chain
+# Deploy smart contracts to an Ethereum chain

 This tutorial shows you how to deploy smart contracts as transactions to a network.